pjawinski/ukb_brainage/README.md

 - To obtain and preprocess MRI files, refer to the steps outlined in [code/prepare.mri.sh](code/prepare.mri.sh)
 - For genetics file download and preparation, follow the instructions in [code/prepare.genetics.sh](code/prepare.genetics.sh)
-- For a step-by-step guide through individual analysis processes, consult the primary analysis files [run.mri.sh](run.mri.sh) and [run.genetics.sh](run.genetics.sh)
+- For a step-by-step guide through individual analysis processes, please see the primary analysis files [run.mri.sh](run.mri.sh) and [run.genetics.sh](run.genetics.sh)

 <br>